 I had planned to do the Circular Train the next day.
 However a couple of expats had said it was nothing special, so I decided against it and opted for a lie-in instead.
 I later regretted missing it though as generally, I usually prefer to form my own opinions.
 I’ll save that one for our next visit, along with the self-guided colonial walking tour.

 We left Yangon eager to see what Bagan and Inle, the other two destinations on our itinerary in Myanmar would have in store for us.
-Watch this space as we’d love to share how we got on, including some useful information, hints and tips.
+We’d also have loved to explore the ancient cities around Mandalay, but that would have to wait for another trip.

 Have you been to Myanmar and was Yangon your first stop?
 How did you find it?